MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module5_1-improve-code-quality-github-copilot-chat.md

 ---
+demo:
-title: Exercise - Improve code quality by using GitHub Copilot Chat
+    title: 'Demo: Improve code quality by using GitHub Copilot Chat'
-durationInMinutes: 16
+    module: 'Module 5: Implement code improvements using GitHub Copilot tools'
 ---

+# Demo: Improve code quality by using GitHub Copilot Chat

+## Instructions

+The demo activities are designed for an environment that includes the following resources:

+- Visual Studio Code.
+- The C# Dev Kit extension for Visual Studio Code.
+- The GitHub Copilot and GitHub Copilot Chat extensions for Visual Studio Code.
+A GitHub account with an active subscription for GitHub Copilot is required.
+- Sample code projects created using C#.

+**NOTE**: We recommend that instructors consider using their own GitHub account and GitHub Copilot subscription for the demos.
+This will enable you to control and customize your dev environment.
+It will also make it easier to adjust the demos to fit the needs of your classrooms.

+**IMPORTANT**: If you choose to run the demos in the hosted lab environment rather than your instructor PC, you can unzip the sample apps in the hosted environment.
+You will need to configure the GitHub Copilot extensions in the hosted environment before you can run the demos.
+You may find that the hosted environment is slower than your local environment, so you may need to adjust the pace of the demos accordingly.

+### Introduce the demo

 The term "code quality" refers to the overall quality of the codebase, including readability, maintainability, and modularity.
 Code quality is a measure of how "well-structured" your code is and how easily it can be understood, maintained, and extended.

 > [!IMPORTANT]
-> This training isn't about best practices for developing high-quality code.
+> Explain to the students that this demo isn't about best practices for developing high-quality code.
 Instead, it focuses on how to use GitHub Copilot Chat to generate suggestions for improving code quality in a sample application.
 The suggestions do not represent best practices or comprehensive solutions for developing high-quality code.
 Developers should use their judgment and expertise to evaluate and implement the suggestions provided by GitHub Copilot Chat.
 Implementing suggestions proposed by GitHub Copilot does not replace the need for thorough code reviews and testing.

-## Code refactoring and high-quality code
+#### Code refactoring and high-quality code

 Code refactoring is the process of restructuring existing code without changing its external behavior.
 The goal of code refactoring is to improve the internal structure of the codebase, making it easier to understand, maintain, and extend.
 Code refactoring can help you produce high-quality code by enhancing readability, reducing complexity, improving modularity, and increasing reusability.
 Each of these factors helps to create a more manageable and maintainable codebase.